leanprover-community/lean-liquid/src/breen_deligne/README.md

 defines the notions of "suitability" explained in definitions 1.11-1.13 of the blueprint.
 Everything is ported to a category-theoretic language in `category.lean`.

+Note that right now this directory does _not_ contain a proof of the Breen-Deligne theorem, either in the traditional form which allows ℤ[A^m1]⊕ℤ[A^m2] etc, or in the stronger form which demands that every object in the resolution is of the form ℤ[A^m].

+## TODO

+Prove the Breen-Deligne theorem!
+However this is rather a long-term goal at the minute, and is not something which is being worked on.